Three-anti and Five-anti Campaigns

-The Three-anti Campaign (1951) and Five-anti Campaign (1952) (三反五反 (sān fǎn wǔ fǎn)) were reform movements originally issued by Mao Zedong a few years after the founding of the People's Republic of China in an effort to rid Chinese cities of corruption and enemies of the state.
+The Three-anti Campaign (1951) and Five-anti Campaign (1952) (三反五反 (sān fǎn wǔ fǎn)) were reform movements originally issued by CCP Chairman Mao Zedong a few years after the founding of the People's Republic of China in an effort to rid Chinese cities of corruption and enemies of the people.
 The result turned into a series of campaigns that consolidated Mao's power base by targeting political opponents and capitalists, especially wealthy capitalists.
-The campaigns negatively impacted the economy of big cities such as Shanghai, Tianjin and Chongqing, forcing many businessmen to commit suicide.
-In Shanghai alone, from January 25 to April 1, 1952, at least 876 people committed suicide.

 The Three-anti campaign

-The Three-anti Campaign was launched in Manchuria at the end of 1951.
-It was aimed at members within the Chinese Communist Party, former Kuomintang members and bureaucratic officials who were not party members.
+The Three-anti Campaign was launched in Northeast China at the end of 1951.
+The initial motivation for the campaigns appears to have been mainly economic.
+To cover the rising costs of the Korean War, it was essential to cut all non-military expenses.
+To boost the struggling national economy, the government proposed a massive production drive.
+The "Three-Anti" campaign was subsequently expanded into the "Five-Anti" movement to target business people across the country in order to tax and redistribute wealth.
+It was aimed at members within the Chinese Communist Party (CCP), former Kuomintang members and bureaucratic officials who were not party members.